thimpat/to-esm/docs/ideas/create-hybrid-library-with-to-esm-supporting-the-browser.md

 <span style="font-size:40px;">💡</span>

-## Create a Hybrid Library with to.esm supporting the browser
+## Create a Hybrid Library with to.esm supporting the browser !heading

 <br><br>